 In the cooler Disney travel months, it can be easy to deprioritize frequent water refills and hydration since we don’t have the intense heat and sweat as a constant reminder.
 Adequate water intake will prevent dehydration and support several bodily functions important for feeling good while traveling, like digestion and energy levels.

 - Get your flu shot

 If you’re planning Disney travel during the fall, winter or early spring, it is important to protect yourself with the flu vaccine.
 You’re more susceptible to acquiring the flu virus during travel because of increased exposure to people in general, but more specifically, being in close quarters with large crowds.

 These top 7 tips for staying healthy while traveling to Disney will set you up for protection during your vacation and can help ward off illness while enjoying the happiest place on earth!
 Even when we take ALL precautions, we can still get sick.
 Therefore, I recommend trip insurance to make sure you have the option to move your trip if need be due to unpredictable circumstances.
 In the case that you do get sick, First Aid is available for minor illnesses in the parks.
+Use a trusted Authorized Disney Vacation Planner to assist you with booking your trip and securing your travel insurance.
 Nurses are available during normal park operating hours to offer over-the-counter medications, bandages and other quick remedies so that you can begin enjoying your vacation again.
 In-room medical services are also available at all Walt Disney World Resort hotels.
 Simply touch “Front Desk” from your in-room phone for assistance, 24 hours a day.
 AdventHealth Walk-In Urgent Care Centers are open 24-hours a day, 7 days per week.
 Complimentary transportation is available, and many insurance plans are accepted.
 Call (407) 934-2273 for more info.